-RAIN Group's Mark Fortune follows a five-step approach when cold calling.
-He starts by introducing himself, his company, and what his company does.
-Then, probably the most important step, he explains the value proposition for the meeting, describing in succinct but clear terms the benefit to the prospect in having the conversation.
+There's a five-step approach for cold calling.
+Start by introducing yourself, your company, and what your company does.
+Then, probably the most important step, explain the value proposition for the meeting, describing in succinct but clear terms the benefit to the prospect in having the conversation.

 Buyers "don't care about you.
 They don't want to listen to you talk about your services.
 They want a solution to a problem.
 They want to know how you can help them improve their business," adds Kelley Robertson in his article, How to Lose a Prospect's Attention in 5 Seconds.

 Before you start cold calling, ask yourself these important questions, advises Brian Carroll, author of Lead Generation for the Complex Sale:

 - What is the goal of the call?
 Are you looking to sell over the phone, schedule a demonstration or meeting, or offer to share written information with them?

 - Who are you and what company do you represent?
 In 15 seconds, you should be able to introduce yourself, your company, and your company's value proposition.

 - What can you offer the person on the other end of the line?
 Use your research to talk about the company or industry and how you can help address certain points of concern.
 If you have a case study or anecdote about a similar problem you helped solve for another company, tell it; just be sure it's crisp and concise.

 - Why does your solution work?
 Describe what distinguishes your solution and how you can help the executive meet company goals.

 - What's the next step?
 Should you ask about setting up a meeting, forwarding an information kit, or following up via email?
 Find a way to continue the conversation you started in this introductory call.